qbancoffee/imac_g3_ivad_board_init/README.md

 ```bash
 /usr/local/bin/init_ivad.py
 ```
+If there are errors, make sure the iMac is plugged in and check the wiring.<br>

-If there is nothing on the screen , move the mouse or press a key, The raspberry pi might have turned off the display due to inactivity.
+If there are no errors and there is nothing on the screen, move the mouse or press a key.
+The raspberry pi might have turned off the display due to inactivity.

 - With the IVAD initialized, Reboot the Raspberry Pi.